cross-sniper/betterTEXT/README.md

 ### Parameters:
 - prompt (str): The prompt to display to the user.
-- color (str, optional): The color to use for the prompt.
+- color (array, optional): The color to use for the prompt.
 Must be one of the supported colors by the termcolor package (e.g., 'red', 'green', 'yellow', 'blue', etc.).
 Default is None.

 ### Returns:
 - The user input value.